 Reset your kerberos password here.

-Wireless Connections for guests and visitors of MIT are also available through the MIT GUEST wireless network.
-This network does not require authentication, is not encrypted, has limited access to the Internet and is not intended for access to MIT internal resources.
+Wireless connections for guests and visitors of MIT are available through the MIT GUEST wireless network.
+This network does not require authentication, is not encrypted, has limited access to the Internet, and is not intended for access to MIT internal resources.
 Learn more about the MIT GUEST wireless network.

-- Use for guests or visitors of MIT
+- Available for guests and visitors of MIT

 - Use for operating systems that do not have WPA supplicants

 - Use for older 802.11b hardware